CNES/shareloc/README.md

 ## Why Shareloc

-Shareloc development has been motivated by the need of a full python component for CNES studies, and the need of an underlying geoetrical component for <a href="https://github.com/CNES/cars">CARS</a>.
+Shareloc development has been motivated by the need of a full python component for CNES studies, and the need of an underlying geometrical component for <a href="https://github.com/CNES/cars">CARS</a>.

 ## Quick start